steve-winter/steve-winter.github.io/_posts/2018/2018-01-02-Configuring bazel for Go in Intellij.md

   Above the 'changelistmanager' component.

-  4. This possible also requires your .bazel project be configured;
+  4. This possiblt also requires your .bazelproject be configured.
+Seems to be limited documentation on this file but it is the file that tells the bazel plugin what to 'see' in your project.

   ```
   directories: